churchianity/tlog/README.md

 ## timestamps
 all logs are prefixed with an ISO 8601 timestamp.
 You can change this easily by editing the `timestamp` function, but for now it is not configurable from the config file.

+## output formatting
+by default, we format output using `util.format`, the same way console output is normally formatted.
+You can change this if you want by editing the `formatOutput` function, but for now it is not configurable from the config file.